w3c/wot-architecture/proposals/WoT Architecture Explainer.md

 identify technological building blocks for Recommendation Track standardization.

-Many thanks to Kazuyuki Ashimura, Dave Raggett, Matthias Kovatsch, Michael McCool, Michael Lagally, Ryuichi Matsukura, Toru Kawaguchi, and Kazuo Kajimoto for their contributions to this document.
+Many thanks to Kazuyuki Ashimura, Matthias Kovatsch, Michael McCool, Michael Lagally, Ryuichi Matsukura, Toru Kawaguchi, Kazuaki Nimura, Kunihiko Toumura, Elena Reshetova, Zoltan Kis and Kazuo Kajimoto for their contributions to this document.

 Numerous other people have contributed with input, discussions and review feedback, and it is impossible to acknowledge them all - Many thanks for all comments and discussions